RustyHearth/YouTime-extension/README.md

 - npm run build:chrome
 - npm run build:ext - for both

+**builds are distributed in parent folder under the names of the browsers**

 ## Permissions and limitations

 This extensions doesn't use the sites cookies but the extensions local storage.